 Obama refuses to prove Bin Laden’s death

+The investigative journalist, Wayne Madsen, believes that the contradictory statements from the Obama administration come from being badly prepared at the beginning of what he calls a TV drama.“I think the problem is that we have different players in this administration who prepared for the roles by reading different scripts for this, what looks to be made-for-TV drama,” he said.
 “The Obama administration has shown no interest in being open,” he added.
 “As a matter of fact it’s probably one of the most secretive administrations since its predecessor George W. Bush, and Richard Nixon.
 They seem to be very arrogant.”